Interview – Morgan Lander of Kittie

 CrypticRock.com – (Laughs) Yes!
 That soundtrack is pretty hard to find, it has been out of print for a long time.

 Morgan Lander – I think there were re-releases that happened not that long ago.
 One was limited to 2,000 and one to 500.
-The re-issue that happened a few years ago, there is literally 2,500 copies and that’s it.
+The re-issue that happened a few years ago, there are literally 2,500 copies and that’s it.
 It is pretty hard to find.
 I don’t know if they will ever release it on CD, the vinyl is the only thing I have ever seen.

 For more on Kittie: Facebook | Twitter | Instagram